 Southwest’s Distinctive, Money-Saving Features

-And the airline doesn’t charge you to change a reservation.
+And in most cases, there’s no charge to change a reservation.
 If the new booking results in a higher fare, of course you pay the difference.
 But if the change results in a lower fare— whether in cash or Rapid Rewards points— you get a refund (in the form of a credit) for use on future reservations.
-You can even cancel a booking altogether and receive a full credit for re-use.
+You can even cancel a booking altogether (some fare classes excluded) and receive a full credit for re-use.
 And those credits don’t expire, either!

 But those aren’t the only reasons I think Southwest offers the best airline credit card for US travelers.